rolandtoth/ProcessNetteTester/README.md

 ## Tracy File Editor integration

-If Tracy Debugger module is installed, clicking on test names will load the File Editor with the given test.
+If Tracy Debugger module is installed and its File Editor feature is enabled, clicking on a test name will load the editor with the given test.

-The test name will get a dotted underline to indicate it's clickable.
+Test name will get a dotted underline indicating that it's clickable.

 ## Notes